-The shuttle will run every work day from 5:00 AM to 9:00 AM and 5:00 PM to 9:00 PM and is expected to shave 20 minutes off of an average worker’s commute.
-Riders will be able to request a pickup or a stop anywhere along the shuttle route by using an app on their mobile phone.
+The shuttle will run every workday from 5:00 AM to 9:00 AM and 5:00 PM to 9:00 PM and is expected to shave 20 minutes off of an average worker’s commute.
+Riders can request a pickup or a stop anywhere along the shuttle route by using an app on their mobile phone.
 The route will run chiefly along Rockaway Blvd. to Guy R. Brewer Blvd. inside the GatewayJFK district.

 To help build the service, GatewayJFK turned to the rideshare startup Dollaride – which facilitates an app-based payment portal for New York’s dollar van industry.
 Employees will be able to track their shuttle, reserve a seat, and digitally pay for their ride with the Dollaride app.

-To promote the new route, GatewayJFK and Dollaride are giving away 60 free rides to the first 300 people who sign up.
+GatewayJFK and Dollaride are giving away 60 free rides to the first 300 people who sign up to promote the new route.
 To redeem rides, users must sign up at dollaride.com/gateway-jfk-promotion.

 GatewayJFK and Dollaride are hoping that the model, where community development organization partners with a tech startup like Dollaride, can be a model for micro mobility in the future.
 The service is intended to kick-start a new dollar van route and attract more vans in the long term.